bizzyjack/Master-Thesis-Influence-of-immigration-status-on-depression-score-A-machine-learning-approach/README.md

 Code used to write the master's thesis: Influence of immigration status on depression score: A machine learning approach

 ## Title and abstract
+Title:
 What is the predictive contribution of immigration status to the PHQ-9 depression scores within a machine learning model that includes sociodemographic variables?

+Abstract:
+Background.
+Immigrants have been facing a high prevalence of depression compared to native-born individuals in different regions.
+Therefore, this study investigated the predictive value of immigration status for PHQ-9 depression scale scores.
+Methods.
+National Health and Nutrition Examination Survey (NHANES) data were used to evaluate the predictive contribution.
+A Linear Regression (LR), Random Forest (RF) and XGBoost model were used to evaluate predictive performance using 10-fold cross-validation.
+Results.
+Models performed modestly in predicting PHQ-9 scores, with an R-squared ranging from 0.13 to 0.14.
+Immigration status did not make a meaningful contribution to PHQ-9 scores, and general health emerged as the strongest independent variable.
+Conclusion.
+In a U.S. sample, immigration status does not appear to be a meaningful predictor of PHQ-9 scores.
+It was found that the descriptive prevalence does not necessarily translate into individual-level predictive values.
+This study adds to the current literature by examining the predictive contribution of immigration to PHQ-9 scores using a methodologically rigorous approach.
+Future research can focus on the relationship between immigration status and depression in predictive modelling.

 # General information
 - The dataset comes from the NHANES wave: August 2021-August 2023 sample contains 8,153 adults.